melt-umn/melt-artifacts/2020_SLE_Strategy_Attributes/Step-By-Step-Instructions.md

 A number of example programs of the demo language with the name `*.demo` are provided in the directory.
 For simplicity, each program in this demo language consists of a single top-level function declaration, with an expression as the body.

 The compiled program can be run on a particular example (e.g. `e2_error.demo`) by running

+( Lucas - why mention an "error" program here?
+Are any errors reported?
+We should start with non-error cases.)

 ```
 java -jar rewritedemo.jar e2_error.demo
 ```